 - tai chi or pilates class

-- playing "exergames" – video games designed to boost your fitness such as the Wii Fit or the PlayStation Move
+- playing "exergames" – video games designed to boost your fitness such as those on the Nintendo Switch, PlayStation, or virtual reality headsets.

 - going to the gym – get instructions from a personal trainer or fitness instructor before using any of the equipment; examples of equipment include the treadmill, stationary bike, and weights